 - The New Zealand Weather Book (Erick Brenstrum)

 Armed with a new camera and the ropes of cloud spotting, my site resulted: a collection of cloud heaven, a plethora of colour, shapes and contrast – from the common place altocumulus to the rare asperitas!
-Now, I’m at Burnside High School, still caught on that weather bug and grateful, as weird as it may sound, for all those cloudy days!
+A few years on, I’m still caught on that weather bug and grateful, as weird as it may sound, for all those cloudy days!
+That’s right – I’m a nature buff and proud!